mnberthe/aws-solutions-architect-associate-notes/README.md

     - These metrics will need to be provided by using the CloudWatch agent installed on the host.

  __EC2 Monitoring__
- - Must run a __CloudWatch agent__ on instance to push system metrics and logs to CloudWatch.Instance role (IAM) must allow the instance to push logs to CloudWatch
+ - Must run a __CloudWatch agent__ on instance to push system metrics and logs to CloudWatch.
+ - Instance role (IAM) must allow the instance to push logs to CloudWatch
  - EC2 instances have metrics every 5 minutes
  - With detailed monitoring (for a cost), you get metrics every 1 minute
  - Use detailed monitoring if you want to react faster to changes (eg. scale faster for your ASG)